 Here is how I made a lining pattern for my skirt.
 It really is easy.

 This skirt is made of six panels.
 The center back panel of the skirt is actually two pieces to accommodate a zipper closure on the center back seam.
 Therefore this skirt is actually seven panels.
 I am making the lining with three pieces; one front piece and two back pieces.
 The lining will have two side seams and a center back seam.

-The lining will be sewn to the lower edge of the facing not into the waist seam.
-The pattern for the lining will be the length of the skirt minus the facing.
+The lining will be sewn to the lower edge of the facing, not into the waist seam.
+Lay the corresponding facing pattern piece on top of the skirt and line up the edges.

 Sew the lower edge of the skirt front facing to the top edge of the skirt front lining.